In this article, we will be exploring the potential of blockchain technologies like Hyperledger development for the food industry to esnure safety.

-We need initiatives at every touchpoint in the food industry, from farm to market, to handle a problem of this size.
+We need initiatives at every touchpoint in the food industry.
+We need traceability solutions encompassing activities from farm to market to handle the problem of this size.
 One way to track and monitor the issue is to look at it as a problem with data.
 That's where we get to use blockchain technology.
-In this article, we will be exploring the potential of Hyperledger blockchain app development for the food industry.
+In this post, we discover the potential of Hyperledger blockchain app development for the food industry to address the issues.

 Assume that in seconds, you could trace the origins of your food or that you could check whether the fruits you bought were organic.
 Shortly, with the blockchain solutions set to revolutionize the food industry, this could potentially happen.
 In several cases, here's how the technology can help

 Blockchain makes the food supply chain transparent and thereby enables the chain of food safety disaster prevention.
 It is one reason that corporations like Unilever and Nestle are considering adopting technologies like blockchain and smart contracts.

 If the data obtained is free of any human error, it will also help to deter fraud.
 Collected information is also subject to hacking, inaccuracies, and mistakes.
 Blockchain implementation would help to avoid these problems.
 If someone tries to manipulate data, it will also aid in finding the culprit.
 It will, for example, prevent the kind of food fraud that occurred in 2016 in Canada.

 A blockchain-based payment system can simplify the transaction process.
 It would help farmers sell more and be paid, as the demand data would be at their fingertips.
 It may also prohibit retroactive compensation and market manipulation from happening.
 Blockchain can 'Uberize' the agri-food industry.
 It does so by lowering transaction fees and eliminating intermediaries, according to Forbes.

 Also, Read | Assessing a Blockchain-based Traceability and Safety System for the Food Supply Chain